bernadonh/crmquickdeploy.powershell/README.md

 ```
 . .\crmquickdeploy.ps1 -FolderToWatch "[full path to folder to watch]"
 ```
-**IMPORTANT**: You must launch the script using the . syntax as above.
+**IMPORTANT**: You must launch the script using the `.` syntax as above.

+# Organising your watch folder
+Contents under the folder being watched must be organised in a certain way so that the script can recognise the type of artefacts being deployed and their corresponding target records in CRM.
+This is described in depth in this post: https://bernado-nguyen-hoan.com/2017/08/17/source-control-adxstudiocrm-portal-js-css-and-liquid-with-crmquickdeploy/, and below is a summary.